linkpoolio/raffle-chainlink-automation/README.md

 # If deploying locally
 $ make deploy-local

-# Or if deploying to goerli:
+# Or if deploying to public network, set RPC_URL to desired network:
 $ make deploy
 ```

 ### 5. Install UI dependencies